MediaArea/RAWcooked/Doc/Case_study.md

 * The smallest reductions were from RGB and Y-Luma 16-bit image sequences scanned full frame
 * Across all 1020 muxed sequences the average size reduction was 71%

 A small group of sequences had their total RAWcooked muxing time recorded, revealing an average of 24 hours per sequence.
 The sequences all had finished MKV durations were between 5 and 10 minutes.
-The fastest encodings took just 7 hours with some taking 46 hours.
+The fastest muxes took just 7 hours with some taking 46 hours.
 There appears to be no cause for these variations in the files themselves and so we must assume that general network activity and/or amount of parallel processes running have influenced these variations.

 ---
 # Workflow